“You should take a daily probiotic…”

 “Lactobacillus gasseri, Lactobacillus rhamnosus and the combination of L. rhamnosus ATCC 53102 and Bifidobacterium lactis Bb12 may reduce adiposity, body weight, and weight gain.
 This suggests that these microbial strains can be applied in the treatment of obesity.”

-Then there is the cutting edge of microbial therapy, involving ‘poop pills’ and ‘fecal transplants’ – treatments that show great promise for intestinal disorders.
+Then there is the cutting edge of microbial therapy, involving ‘poop pills’ and ‘fecal transplants’.
+And while the idea might turn your stomach, many people intestinal disorders have found great relief from these therapies.

 With all these choices, how do you choose the one that will confer the health benefits you’re specifically looking for?